MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/query.md

 |[Aggregate data](#aggregate-data)|How to group and aggregate the data returned.|
 |[Count number of rows](#count-number-of-rows)|How to count the number of rows.|

-This article explains how to apply these choices when constructing a query to retrieve data using the Dataverse Web API.
+This article provides the information you need to make these decisions when constructing a query to retrieve data using the Dataverse Web API.

 > [!NOTE]
 > This article is about querying data found in tables.
 You can also use Web API to query data about *table definitions*, or entities.
 The structure of the data is different, so many of the capabilities described here do not apply.
 More information: [Query table definitions using the Web API](query-metadata-web-api.md) and [Query schema definitions](../query-schema-definitions.md)